-Long-term means that the disability must have lasted, or can be expected to last, at least 12 months.
+Long-term means that the disability must already have lasted, or can be expected to last, at least 12 months by the time the less favourable treatment takes place.
 People with a fluctuating condition that is likely to recur within 12 months are covered.
 People with progressive conditions, such as cancer, multiple sclerosis or HIV, are included from the date of their diagnosis.
 Any kind of cancer is protected.

 People who have had a disability within the definition continue to be protected from negative treatment linked to their past disability, even if they have since recovered.